An official army family and MWR Site

 Basic Financial Education Program

-Hybrid classes are offered throughout the year, covering spend-planning, debt management, credit repair, car-buying, home-buying, and several other topics related to finances.
+Virtual classes are offered throughout the year, covering spend-planning, debt management, credit repair, car-buying, home-buying, and several other topics related to finances.
 P$yFi (Psychological Finance) is a unique Redstone Arsenal series that elaborates on the psychological aspects of money, examining how we think, feel, and behave with money (see information above).

 If joining online, no need to register; click on Teams.
-If joining in-person at Toftoy Hall, register at +1(256)876-6299

 The P$yFi Podcast includes biweekly episodes focused on financially-relevant hot topics.